kubernetes/community/events/events-team/operations/unconference-room-proctor.md

 # Contributor Summit Unconference Sessions Room Proctor Instructions

-Thanks for volunteering to moderate one of our unconference sessions!
+Thanks for volunteering to be a room proctor for one of our unconference sessions!
 Your contribution will make sure everyone can share knowledge and collaborate.

-To be a successful moderator, you’ll complete the following tasks:
+To be a successful room proctor, you’ll complete the following tasks:

 * Arrive at least 5 minutes before the unconference session is scheduled to start
 * Make sure the room has appropriate supplies e.g. pens, paper, etc.